 External acid erosion

 This is where you have acid erosion on your teeth and the acid comes from an external source.
-This is most typically through eating a highly acidic diet, or a diet which results in acid being created, such as things like citrus fruit, fizzy drinks and sweets.
+This is most typically through eating a highly acidic diet, or a diet which results in acids being created, such as things like citrus fruit, fizzy drinks and sweets.

 It is certainly healthy to eat citrus fruits, but as with most things, everything in moderation.
 Eating excessive amounts of highly acidic fruit such as grapefruit and oranges can increase your risk of acid erosion.
 If you think you drink lots of fruit juice or fizzy drinks then drinking it through a straw can help keep the acidic drink away from your teeth.